cpslab-asu/psy-taliro/README.md

 ## Models

-$\Psy$-TaLiRo represents the cyber-physical system under test as a model.
+$\Psi$-TaLiRo represents the cyber-physical system under test as a model.
-Conceptually, a model is a function that maps a set of system inputs to a timed series of states called a _Trace_. $\Psy$-TaLiRo provides two ways to construct a model: the __Blackbox__ and __Ode__ models.
+Conceptually, a model is a function that maps a set of system inputs to a timed series of states called a _Trace_. $\Psi$-TaLiRo provides two ways to construct a model: the __Blackbox__ and __Ode__ models.
 The __Blackbox__ model makes no assumptions about the underlying system it represents.
 The __Ode__ model expects the underlying model to be represented using ordinary